emyzinger/Lab3-EmiliaZinger/README.md

 1. Review the code.
 1. Fix the syntax errors (if any, though there probably aren't any).
 2. Run the code for various inputs to gain an understanding of what it does.
-3. Complete the items marked TODO in the code and get the tests to pass.
+3. Complete the items marked TO DO in the code and get the tests to pass.
 2. Conduct the performance measurements: you will find the running times in the test report.
 4. Create a markdown document called Answers.md and answer the various questions embedded in the code.